Skip to main content

 Face oils for dry skin

-Meadowfoam seed oil Made from a flower native to Northern California and Oregon, meadowfoam seed oil is lightweight, non-comedogenic, and sinks right into the skin.
-It’s great at locking in moisture, leaving skin supple, glowy, and hydrated.
-It’s an effective carrier oils as well, used in serums such as Supergoop!
-Unseen Sunscreen Broad Spectrum SPF 40 and Sangre de Fruta Solis balancing serum.
+Made from a flower native to Northern California and Oregon, meadowfoam seed oil is lightweight, non-comedogenic, and sinks right into the skin.
+It’s great at locking in moisture, leaving skin looking supple, glowy, and hydrated.
+It’s an effective carrier oil as well, used in serums such as Supergoop!
+Unseen Sunscreen Broad Spectrum SPF 40 and Solis Flower Nectar Face Serum.

-Sea buckthorn oil Sea buckthorn has anti-inflammatory and antioxidant properties: it’s rich in anti-inflammatory omega fatty acids, including omega-3, -6, -9, and -7.
-A 2010 study of sea buckthorn fruit extract applied as a cream showed a decline in sebum (oil) production — this may point to some anti-acne benefit separate from fighting inflammation.
+Sea buckthorn has anti-inflammatory and antioxidant properties: it’s rich in anti-inflammatory omega fatty acids, including omega-3, -6, -9, and -7.
+A 2010 study of sea buckthorn fruit extract applied as a cream showed a decline in sebum (oil) production—this may point to some anti-acne benefit separate from fighting inflammation.
 It may be helpful for inflammatory skin conditions like acne, rosacea, and eczema.

-More face oils we recommend for dry, sensitive, and/or acne-prone skin
+See more face oils we recommend for dry, sensitive, and/or acne-prone skin here.

 Best face moisturizer with SPF for dry skin

 Moisturizers with built-in sun protection make a great one-step solution to your morning skincare routine, but not all moisturizers with SPF are created equal.
-Chemical sunscreen vs physical sunscreen is an important difference to be aware of for dry and sensitive skin: the chemical kind can be irritating to sensitive skin, but physical sunscreen like zinc oxide can soothe your skin while protecting it!
+Chemical sunscreen vs. physical sunscreen is an important difference to be aware of for dry and sensitive skin.
+The chemical kind can be irritating to sensitive skin, but physical sunscreen like zinc oxide may help soothe your skin while protecting it!
 So for sensitive skin, we recommend physical sunscreen with broad-spectrum SPF 30 or higher.

 One finger smearing a big dab of sunscreen onto a forearm